- What is SSL?

 What is browser compatibility?

 So browser compatibility means that the certificate you buy is signed by a root certificate that is already trusted by most web browsers that your customers may be using.
 Unless otherwise noted, the certificates from all major certificate providers listed on SSL Shopper are compatible with 99% of all browsers.
+For more details about a specific certificate provider, see SSL Certificate Compatibility.

 How many domain names can I secure?

 Most SSL server certificates will only secure a single domain name or sub-domain.
 For example, a certificate could secure www.yourdomain.com or mail.yourdomain.com but not both.
 The certificate will still work on a different domain name but the web browser will give an error anytime it sees that the address in the address bar doesn't match the domain name (called a common name) in the certificate.
 If you need to secure multiple sub-domains on a single domain name, you can buy a wildcard certificate.
 For a wildcard certificate, a common name of *.yourdomain.com would secure www.yourdomain.com, mail.yourdomain.com, secure.yourdomain.com, etc...
-There are also special certificates such as Unified Communications (UC) certificates for Microsoft Exchange Server 2007 that can secure several different domain names in one certificate.
+There are also special certificates such as Unified Communications (UC) certificates that can secure several different domain names in one certificate.

-What is a site seal?
+What is a trust seal?